shirali-husan/Amman-AppDev/README.md

 # Amman-AppDev
-This is a public GitHub to manage project for Amman App dev team
+This serves as a public GitHub repository for the Amman App development team to manage their projects.
+All projects, along with subsequent portfolios, will be meticulously documented here.